lookit/lookit-docs/docs/source/tutorial-second-study.rst

 Unless you receive specific permission from Lookit, you'll be asked to use the standard video consent (and/or assent) frames to keep the experience for participants consistent.

 This study is for babies, so we don't need to collect child assent, just parental consent.
 Go to the frame docs and select 'exp-lookit-video-consent' on the sidebar.
-Just like you did for the setup frame, copy the sample frame definition (``"video-consent": {...}``) and add it to your study JSON frames and sequence, like this:
+Just like you did for the setup frame, copy the sample frame definition (``"video-consent": {...}``) and add it to your study protocol frames and sequence, like this:

 .. image:: _static/img/tutorial/adding_video_consent.png
     :alt: Adding the video-consent example to sequence